 We were introduced to Cuba in 1991 and since that time have led large and small groups participating in construction projects at the Cedars of Lebanon Seminary in Pinar del Rio, the Pedro Gonzales Nursing Home in Havana and a variety of church and mission projects in Western Cuba.

-We have been involved in introducing pastors and lay people to the many churches, missions, and ‘casa cultos’ giving them the opportunity to share and witness first hand church growth from a new and different perspective.
-Probably the most important aspect of any mission experience is the opportunity to witness personally what most of us have only heard about from visiting missionaries and encountered through our missions offerings.
+We have been involved in introducing pastors and lay people to the many churches, missions, and 'casa cultos' giving them the opportunity to share and witness first hand church growth from a new and unique perspective.
+Probably the most important aspect of any mission experience is the opportunity to witness personally what most of us have only heard about from visiting missionaries.
 Many times it is beyond description to finally be able to meet converts and see the churches that we have been involved with only through our prayers and offerings.
 Children's camp in July each year has become a regular feature of our ministry and continues to be one of our most popular trips.

-Our many years of traveling have shown the generosity of our short term missionaries with their benevolence.
+Our many years of traveling has shown the generosity of our short-term missionaries with their benevolence.
 We have taken hundreds of suitcases filled with Christian literature, medicines, tools, clothing, electronic equipment, and a wide array of greatly needed items.
 With each trip our Cuban friends experience our love for them and Christian compassion in action.

 Jesus said to his followers, “There is such a big harvest of people to bring in.
 But there are only a few workers to help harvest them.
 God owns the harvest.
 Ask him to send more workers to help gather his harvest.”

 Copyright 2006 © Bridge Builders for the Cross, Inc. All Rights Reserve